-We have audited the accompanying financial statements of The NRA Foundation, Inc. (a nonprofit organization), which comprise the Statement of Financial Position as of December 31, 2022 and 2021, and the related Statements of Activities and Changes in Net Assets, Functional Expenses, and Cash Flows for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of The NRA Foundation, Inc. (a nonprofit organization), which comprise the Statements of Financial Position as of December 31, 2023 and 2022, and the related Statements of Activities and Changes in Net Assets, Functional Expenses, and Cash Flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the 2022 financial statements referred to above present fairly, in all material respects, the financial position of The NRA Foundation, Inc. as of December 31, 2022, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the 2023 financial statements referred to above present fairly, in all material respects, the financial position of The NRA Foundation, Inc. as of December 31, 2023 and 2022, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.